rubiojr/rapi/docs/index.md

 With thousands, maybe millions of files to read and analyze, the purpose of an index is to improve the speed of data retrieval operations.

-## A working example [TODO]
+## Why Restic needs an index

-Imagine we have a Restic repository with hundreds of thousands of [pack files](/docs/packfiles.md) in the `data` directory, storing millions of blobs, and we want to restore or read a single file that was large enough to be chunked ([a big MP3 for example](/docs/blobs.md)) when it was backed up, resulting in several data blobs stored in different pack files.
+Imagine we have a repository with hundreds of thousands of [pack files](/docs/packfiles.md) in the `data` directory, storing millions of blobs, and we want to restore or read a single file that was large enough to be chunked ([a big MP3 for example](/docs/blobs.md)) when it was backed up, resulting in several data blobs stored in different pack files.

-Assuming we only know the file's name, to be able to do that, we'd need to:
+Assuming we only know the file's name (`my_awesome.mp3`), to be able to find the required data blobs to restore it, we'd need to:

 * Walk the `data` directory in our repository and find the pack file that has the tree blob describing our MP3 file, by:
   * Reading the [pack file header](https://restic.readthedocs.io/en/stable/100_references.html#pack-format) and decrypt it.